FORT HUACHUCA AND U.S. ARMY NEWS

 COVID-19 GENERAL ORDERS & POLICIES

-Prohibited Activities for Personnel within the Authority of the Command, United States Army Intelligence Center of Excellence and Fort Huachuca.
-This General Order applies to all Active Duty, Reserve and National Guard who are assigned, attached, residing on or performing duties at Fort Huachuca, Arizona.
+Prohibited Activities for Personnel within the Authority of the Commander, United States Army Intelligence Center of Excellence & Fort Huachuca.
+This General Order applies to all individuals, whether military or civilian, who are assigned, attached, live or work on, or visit Fort Huachuca, Arizona.
 Paragraphs 1 and 2 are punitive.

 GO FOR COMMISSARY & EXCHANGE PATRONS